Anreol/TurboEdition/Builds/Package/README.md

 	- It will also afflict bleed for 3 seconds, if you are above 25% hp.
 	- The initial hit won't kill you, but the bleed can, don't get too cocky.

-* Another balance change as Hopoo is introducing Roll of Pennies with DLC, which is a common item.*
+* Another balance change as Hopoo is introducing Roll of Pennies with DLC, which is a common item.
+Thinking about making it not scale... but to give you 25$ discount (x1.5 per stack).
+Need feedback on this.*

 - Fan of Blades
 	- Removed acceleration over lifetime as it was too awkward to use.